project-chip/zap/docs/api.md

 | ----- | --------------- |
 | data  | <code>\*</code> |

-<a name="module_JS API_ random utilities..initializeSessionPackage"></a>
+<a name="module_JS API_ random utilities..ensurePackagesAndPopulateSessionOptions"></a>

-### JS API: random utilities~initializeSessionPackage(db, sessionId, options:, selectedZclPropertyPackage, selectedGenTemplatePackages) ⇒
+### JS API: random utilities~ensurePackagesAndPopulateSessionOptions(db, sessionId, options:, selectedZclPropertyPackage, selectedGenTemplatePackages) ⇒

-This function assigns a proper package ID to the session.
+This function assigns a proper package ID to the session if there are no packages present.
+It will also populate session options.

 **Kind**: inner method of [<code>JS API: random utilities</code>](#module*JS API* random utilities)
 **Returns**: Promise that resolves with the packages array.